 The Internet of Things (IoT) is the smart representation of "ubiquitous computing" in today's world.
-This idea was first introduced in 1999 by Ashton (2009) and termed IoT in 2005.
-Kevin's vision of IoT was the ability of networked devices to communicate and circulate physical phenomena of the surrounding world through the web (Alam et al., 2010).
+This idea was first introduced in 1999 by Ashton [1] and termed IoT in 2005.
+Kevin's vision of IoT was the ability of networked devices to communicate and circulate physical phenomena of the surrounding world through the web [2].
 Although the term was introduced in the 20th century, the definition, characterization, and explanation of this term persist.
-According to Ali et al. (2015), IoT is the ecosystem of the Internet, wireless sensor networks, and smart items contained in a smart environment.
-Mohan and Manikandan (2020) defined IoT as an ecosystem of interconnected computing units, digital and mechanical components, or any physical objects, including humans that are uniquely identifiable and can transmit data over the Internet without any human-tocomputer or human-to-human interactions.
-Due to huge data storage pressure on IoT alongside limited computation capability, a new virtual data storage and management system model is idealized in the 1960s termed cloud computing by Joseph Carl Robnett Licklider (Gautam, 2022).
-Although the idea dates back to the 20th century, Amazon Mechanical Turk first launched the Elastic Compute Cloud in 2006 (Raghavendran et al., 2016).
+According to Ali et al. [3], IoT is the ecosystem of the Internet, wireless sensor networks, and smart items contained in a smart environment.
+Mohan and Manikandan [4] defined IoT as an ecosystem of interconnected computing units, digital and mechanical components, or any physical objects, including humans that are uniquely identifiable and can transmit data over the Internet without any human-to-computer or human-to-human interactions.
+Due to huge data storage pressure on IoT alongside limited computation capability, a new virtual data storage and management system model is idealized in the 1960s termed cloud computing by Joseph Carl Robnett Licklider [5].
+Although the idea dates back to the 20th century, Amazon Mechanical Turk first launched the Elastic Compute Cloud in 2006 [6].
 With the escalation of mobile users, cloud network has been easily accessible.
-The term cloud computing refers to a system where clients can access, allocate, control, regulate, and manage information online (Dhar, 2012).
+The term cloud computing refers to a system where clients can access, allocate, control, regulate, and manage information online [7].
 In the modern world, cloud computing and networking are one of the widely quoted topics in the research world.
-Several cloud models have been proposed in the past few years (Azodolmolky et al., 2013; Dhar, 2012; Raghavendran et al., 2016) depending on the client's needs.
+Several cloud models have been proposed in the past few years [6-8] depending on the client's needs.

-In Raiciu et al. (2011), Bodik et al. (2012), and Detal et al. (2013), authors worked on the dynamic management of cloud assets.
-Researchers also focused on fault tolerance (Bodik et al., 2012), energy consumption (Aishwarya & Gagana, 2021; Katal et al., 2023; Li, 2017; Prabha et al., 2021; Vishwanath et al., 2015), and data security (Albugmi et al., 2016; Kacha & Zitouni, 2018; Wang, 2017).
+In Raiciu et al. [9], Bodik et al. [10], and Detal et al. [11], authors worked on the dynamic management of cloud assets.
+Researchers also focused on fault tolerance [10], energy consumption [12-16], and data security [17-19].
 It has been found that energy consumption is one of the most critical factors for cloud computing networking as it requires to be in service all the time.
 Also, with the growing number of users, energy requirement is accelerating at an alarming rate.
-Although some solutions to data security such as access control (Wang, 2017) and encryption have been widely used, the trust of the client toward the service provider can also affect the cloud involvement (Kacha & Zitouni, 2018).
+Although some solutions to data security such as access control [19] and encryption have been widely used, the trust of the client toward the service provider can also affect the cloud involvement [18].

 To reduce the burden of storage and energy consumption on cloud computing and increase the response time, data security and a partially separated fog computing networking are established.
 Fog computing is a distributed computing architecture that brings cloud computing services to the edge of the network.
 It is said to be a cloud closer to the ground.
 Fog is a geo-distributed intermediate layer situated between end devices and the cloud data server which provides logical intelligence to the end devices and filters data for the cloud servers.
 It is a highly virtualized paradigm that provides computing power, storage, and networking facilities to the end devices.
 It has been introduced at first in the telecommunication sector, but nowadays cloud models are being proposed with fog nodes.
-It has been concluded by the researchers that fog can work as an edge network and also it can be an amalgam of cloud that is placed intermediate of cloud and user sensor although researchers doubted its quality of service (QoS) (Bermbach et al., 2018).
-If a system uses only a fog network, then the energy consumption is not efficient, fog with a cloud can be a solution to this problem (Prakash et al., 2017).
+It has been concluded by the researchers that fog can work as an edge network and also it can be an amalgam of cloud that is placed intermediate of cloud and user sensor although researchers doubted its quality of service (QoS) [20].
+If a system uses only a fog network, then the energy consumption is not efficient, fog with a cloud can be a solution to this problem [21].

-\Corresponding author: Farhana Islam, Bangabandhu Sheikh Mujibur Rahman Digital University, Bangladesh.
+^{}Corresponding author: Farhana Islam, Bangabandhu Sheikh Mujibur Rahman Digital University, Bangladesh.
 Email: farhana0001@bdu.ac.bd